texta-tk/texta-tk.github.io/source/document_importer.rst

   -H "Content-Type: application/json" \
   -H "Authorization: Token 8229898dccf960714a9fa22662b214005aa2b049" \
   -d '{
         "content": "general kenobi!
-Here is a very long text that should be splitted and now there's more text I forgot to add before and am replacing now", "text_field": "hello",
+Here is a very long text that should be splitted and now there is more text I forgot to add before and am replacing now", "text_field": "hello",
         "id_value": "uuid",
         "id_field": "aa15-ghh4-41af-af51"